DOCGroup/ACE_TAO/README.md

 ## Repositories

-ATCD uses [http://github.com/DOCGroup/ATCD](http://github.com/DOCGroup/ATCD) as its canonical repository, and this repository contains the stable code on master.
+AT uses [http://github.com/DOCGroup/ATCD](http://github.com/DOCGroup/ATCD) as its canonical repository, and this repository contains the stable code on master.

 Typically, only _Project Admins_ would be able to push to this repo while all else may clone or fork this repo.